Jorveza

 The European Medicines Agency decided that Jorveza’s benefits are greater than its risks and it can be authorised for use in the EU.

 Patients with eosinophilic oesophagitis often do not have other treatment options.
-The Agency concluded that Jorveza improves the symptoms of eosinophilic oesophagitis and reduces the excess of eosinophils.
+The Agency concluded that Jorveza improves the symptoms of eosinophilic oesophagitis in adults and children and reduces the excess of eosinophils.
 Jorveza is also effective in preventing recurrent episodes of the disease.
 Side effects of Jorveza, which mainly affect the mouth and throat, are manageable.

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Jorveza have been included in the summary of product characteristics and the package leaflet.